orangeduck/mpc/README.md

 mpc_parser_t *mpc_many(mpc_fold_t f, mpc_parser_t *a);
 ```

-Keeps running `a` until it fails.
+Runs `a` zero or more times until it fails.
 Results are combined using fold function `f`.
 See the _Function Types_ section for more details.

 * * *